vuejs/awesome-vue/README.md

 - [vue-intersect](https://github.com/heavyy/vue-intersect) - A Vue component to add intersection-observer to a Vue component or HTML element.
 - [vue-scrollmonitor](https://github.com/AlexandreBonaventure/vue-scrollmonitor) - A Vue plugin to watch visibility state of elements inside viewport with a wide range of browsers supported (use provide/inject so compat vue@2.2.x)
 - [vue-stroll](https://github.com/xiaoluoboding/vue-stroll) - An Awesome CSS3 list scroll effects component for Vue.js 2.x.
+- [navscroll-js](https://github.com/nash403/navscroll-js) - Highlights menu items as you scroll, and also scrolls to a section when a menu item clicked.
+Use as a vue component, a vue directive or with vanilla js.

 *Customize the scroll behavior*